Tikitere: Attractions

 A larger loop walk takes in the upper geothermal area, which contains expansive hot pools of varying activity as well as steaming fumaroles.
 Sulphur crystals can be observed in some parts of this area, as well as several mud cauldrons with boiling black mud.
 This area also contains a large mud volcano, which is currently around 2 metres tall.
 Mud typically bubbles violently in the crater of the volcano, but the mud volcano hardens roughly every 6 weeks.
-A mud eruption follows pressure build-up over 2-3 days, splattering mud over 2 metres around the volcano.
+A mud eruption follows pressure build-up over 2–3 days, splattering mud over 2 metres around the volcano.

 The Steaming Cliffs pool has the highest temperature of all pools in this geothermal area at 122 C at the surface.
 Other pools in the upper area range from around 40 to 90 C and were traditionally used for cooking, and medicinal purposes such as treating skin diseases and arthritis.
 The grey mud and water from one of the pools is used in Hells Gate's mud spa.

 Hells Gate's mud spa, adjacent to the entrance, offers mud footpools and several mud baths, and a list of mud packages, therapies and massages.
 Mud-based beauty products available at the on-site shop.
 Hells Gate also offers educational programmes for schools.

-Rotorua's 3D Maze has been an icon of Tikitere for over 40 years.
-After challenges caused by Covid-19 in 2021, the maze reopened as Wonderworld 3D Maze Rotorua in December 2022.
+Wonderworld aMAZEment Park reopened Rotorua's iconic 3D Maze in 2022, after challenges caused by COVID-19.
+Based in Tikitere, the attraction has 1.7 km of pathways in the 3D Maze, and an extension opened in November 2024 by Rotorua Mayor Tania Tapsell containing new mazes, puzzles and giant games.
+Wonderworld also offers educational programmes for schools.